twop/ts-union/README.md

 const newShape = { k: 'CreditCard', p: ['Visa', '1111-566-...'] };
 ```

-Last but not least: no CJS only ESM for distribution.

 ### Breaking changes from 1.2 -> 2.0

 There should be no breaking changes, but I completely rewrote the types that drive public api.
 So if you for some reasons used them pls look into d.ts file for a replacement.